Have Yourself A Safe Little Holiday

 - Never text while driving.

-- Holiday celebrating frequently involves alcohol.
+- Holiday celebrations frequently involve alcohol.
 Have a designated driver if you plan to imbibe.

 - If flying, follow guidelines provided by the airport and your chosen airline as to packing guidelines and restrictions, and how much time before your flight you should arrive at the airport.